 Any entity or fund house can issue short-term debt (bonds) including government, corporations for investment and companies rated below investment grade.
 These are also available in dividend and growth options.

 Short-term bonds funds have a low-interest rate risk as compared to an intermediate or a long-term bond.
 This allows them to hold together in adverse market conditions.
 The point to note is that an investor can lose the principal amount of their investment with short-term bond funds.

 This form of investment is ideal for risk-averse investors and seek to enjoy tax-adjusted returns that are better than an FD.
 Some invest in high credit risk securities like high yield bonds, while others choose to invest in high-risk securities to compensate for the low yield environment.
 You must check for the fund’s fluctuations as compared to its peers before investing in it.

 Short-term bond funds offer investors a good investment option if investment prudently.

 It is vital to know your tax standing when investing in any fund.
-Short-term bond funds give out dividends at regular intervals which are taxed under the dividend distribution tax slab.
+Short-term bond funds give out dividends at regular intervals, which are taxed under the dividend distribution tax slab.

 As an investor, you will not have to worry about the access to your funds being cut off for long as the ideal investment period for these funds spans between six months to a year.

-For more details on various bond fund investment options, visit ClearTax where we offer carefully selected funds based on extensive research and insights.
+These funds are actively managed and can act as an excellent investment return opportunity for people who are looking out for fixed returns.
+For more details on various bond fund investment options, visit ClearTax, where we offer carefully selected funds based on extensive research and insights.